 - Relevant statements and documentation presented by you, including information as to whether you have been or may be subject to persecution or serious harm

 - Your position and personal circumstances, including factors like your age and gender

 - Your general credibility

-If you have already been subject to persecution or serious harm you may not have documentary or other evidence to support this.
+If you have already been subject to persecution or serious harm, you may not have documentary or other evidence to support this.
 In this situation, the international protection officer will not need confirmation of this if convinced that: